stevedonovan/Lake/doc/index.md

     gcc -c -O1 -MMD -Ic:/lua/include   mylib.c
     gcc mylib.o mylib.def  -Lc:/lua/lib  -llua5.1  -shared -o mylib.dll

-`lake` will attempt to auto-detect your Lua installation, which can be a little hit-and-miss on Windows if you are not using Lua for Windows.
+Lake will attempt to auto-detect your Lua installation, which can be a little hit-and-miss on Windows if you are not using Lua for Windows.
 It may be necessary to set `LUA_INCLUDE_DIR` and `LUA_LIB_DIR` explicitly in a local `lakeconfig` or user `~/.lake/config`.

-On Linux with a 'canonical' Lua install, things are simpler:
+On Unix with a 'canonical' Lua install, things are simpler:

     gcc -c -O1 -MMD -fPIC mylib.c
     gcc mylib.o   -shared -o mylib.so